ccomey/ecs150-project2/REPORT.md

 the front element to the back.
 This is used in our uthread functions to iterate through queues to find and return a certain element, like the running thread.

+### queue_tester.c
+This attempts to cover various cases where *queue.c* could return an error.
+It adds elements of varying data types to the queue, iterates through the queue while deleting elements, dequeues elements that have already been dequeued, and dequeues elements that were never in the queue.
+Our final version of the queue passes all of these checks.

 ### uthread.c
 The *uthread.c* implementation uses a single queue of threads as a global variable, as it needs to be accessed by every function in the file, which don't take in a queue as a parameter.
-The *threads* queue consists of *uthread_tcb* structs, which contain a stack pointer, a context, the trhead's function and arguments, and its state, an enum equalling RUNNING, READY, BLOCKED, or ZOMBIE.
+The *threads* queue consists of *uthread_tcb* structs, which contain a stack pointer, a context, the trhead's function and arguments, and its state, an enum equaling RUNNING, READY, BLOCKED, or ZOMBIE.

 The function *uthread_current* iterates through the threads, from front to